FYSETC/FYSETC-AIO_II/README.md

 ### Pre-buids

-There is ```AIO-TEST.hex``` pre-build firmware for you to test the board if you can't drive this board with your own firmware.
+There is ```AIO-TEST-ST820.hex``` pre-build firmware for you to test the board if you can't drive this board with your own firmware.

 ### Build the firmware